 What Is Low Back Pain?

-Low back pain is a universal human experience – almost everyone has it at some point.
+Low back pain is a universal human experience.
+Unless you don’t age or have the secret to long life, as we age almost everyone has it at some point.
 The lower back, which starts below the ribcage, is called the lumbar region.
 Pain here can be intense and is one of the top causes of missed work.
 Fortunately, low back pain often gets better on its own.
 When it doesn’t, there are effective treatments.

 Back Pain Culprit: Your Job, your bag, working out, posture, herniated disc, chronic conditions